 Even if your basement is already finished, you might still need a permit if you're adding or removing walls or making other structural improvements.

-Permits might not always be necessary for purely aesthetic alterations such as painting, light fixtures, etc.
+Permits might not always be necessary for purely aesthetic alterations such as painting and installing light fixtures.

-To be sure, it is essential to verify with your neighborhood building department.
+To be sure, verify with your local building department.

 However, due to budget constraints, some homeowners also opt to keep their basements semi-finished.

-To apply for a permit for finishing your basement, you will need the following information and documents:
+To apply for a permit to finish your basement, you will need

-- A scaled drawing of your basement that includes room descriptions, labels, height of ceiling, location of smoke detector, electrical wiring, plumbing ducts, and HVAC ducts.
+- A scaled drawing of your basement that includes room descriptions, labels, the height of the ceiling, the location of the smoke detector, electrical wiring, plumbing ducts, and HVAC ducts

-After getting the permit and starting the finishing work, multiple inspections will be conducted to ensure everything is according to the guidelines.
+After getting the permit from the local building department and starting the finishing work, multiple inspections will be conducted to ensure everything is according to the guidelines.

 If the inspector finds the work satisfactory, he will approve it, which will allow you to move on to the next phase.